Suicide prevention walk set for Monday - The Tribune

 “It’s about hope and positivity,” she said, adding they hoped to spread awareness of mental health resources in the community.

-Joseph said everyone is invited to attend the event and masks are encouraged, sue to the spike in COVID-19 cases in the county.
+Joseph said everyone is invited to attend the event and masks are encouraged, due to the spike in COVID-19 cases in the county.

 This is the second time Impact has organized the event.